tyroguru/BPFTrace-hol/usdt.md

 ### Probe arguments

 USDT probes don't have to export any arguments but if they do we reference then via the `argX` builtin variables with the first argument being `arg0`, the second, `arg1` and so on.
-Discovering the number of of arguments a probe exports is possible using the `tplist.py` tool which is part of the `bcc` package:
+Discovering the number of arguments a probe exports is possible using the `tplist.py` tool which is part of the `bcc` package (this package is shipped internally as `fb-bcc-tools`):

 ```
 # tplist.py -v -l /lib64/libpthread.so.0